Why am I still hungry?October 4, 2017

 For example, if you finally fall asleep at 12, wake up at 2, cannot get back to sleep until 3, and wake up for the day at 5, this would be 4 hours of sleep.
 For our purposes, we will use this number in our planning.

 Next, you will want to decide on your ideal time to wake up in the morning.
 Consider everything, your:

 Think of the best time to start your day, if sleep was not an issue.
 For the purposes of our discussion today, let’s use 6 AM as our ideal time.

-Key Insight: Resetting your rhythms relies on increasing your body’s sleep pressure until you are so ravenous for sleep, that your rhythm cannot help but reset itself.
-Your appetite for sleep grows and grows, and then you get to a point where you cannot help but sleep.
+Key Insight: Resetting your rhythms relies on increasing your body’s sleep pressure until you are ravenous for sleep.
+Your appetite for sleep grows and grows, and then you get to a point where you cannot help but reset your sleep.

 The night before all of this begins, you cannot have any sleep.
 The idea is to steadily increase your sleep pressure, so depriving yourself of sleep (and staying up in whatever way possible) is going to be key.

 Let’s say that you get 4 and a half hours of sleep on your own and that you would like to wake up at 6 AM.
 On the first day, you would stay awake until 4 ½ hours before 6 AM (the first night) – this would be 1:30 AM.

 At 6 AM you would wake up, potentially using multiple alarm clocks.
 Immediately after waking, let your body know that this is the morning (otherwise known as your ideal time).

 You can easily do this by being outside in bright lights, moving in some way and being around people.
 This is easy enough, like going to your local coffee shop and ordering from the barista.